pibooth/pibooth-picture-template/README.rst

 Configuration
 -------------

-Here below the extra configuration options that can be added in the `pibooth`_ configuration (this option is automatically added at first startup after plugin installation):
+Here below the extra configuration options that can be added in the `pibooth`_ configuration:

 .. code-block:: ini